MicrosoftDocs/power-platform/power-virtual-agents/build-22/authoring-topic-management.md

 :::image type="content" source="media/authoring-topic-management/topics-menu-icon.png" alt-text="Make a copy from the menu icon." border="false":::

-This option duplicates of the selected topic with *(Copy)* added to the name.
+This option duplicates the selected topic with *(Copy)* added to the name.
 All of the topic content - such as the description, trigger phrases, and the entire conversation - is copied over to the new topic.

-A copied topic has an **Off** status by default to avoid confusion on which topic will trigger since the trigger phrases are the same as the original topic.
+A copied topic is **Off** by default to avoid confusion with the original topic, which has the same trigger phrases.

 Once you are done editing the new topic, you can turn it **On** to [test it in the Test bot](authoring-test-bot.md) and, when ready, publish the new topic.

 There is no limit to the number of times you can copy a topic.
-A number will be added to the name and, each topic will have its own internal ID.
+A number will be added to the name and each topic will have its own internal ID.

 [!INCLUDE[footer-include](includes/footer-banner.md)]